 Open the interactive plot on Math3D

-Finding the coordinates of that connecting vector for arbitrary skew lines in ℝ³ gives rise to an optimization problem.
-I needed to write the geometry algebraically, take derivatives, and solve the resulting system of equations.
+The hard part is finding the two endpoints of that shortest connecting segment for arbitrary skew lines in three-dimensional space.
+It gives rise to a minimization problem: I needed to write the geometry algebraically, take derivatives, and solve the resulting system of equations.

-This happened to intersect with another project I had developed that summer: a SymPy linear algebra calculator.
-It started as a way to make row reduction and other matrix operations easier to work through visually, including rendering steps in LaTeX for assignments.
+This happened to intersect with another project I had developed that summer: a SymPy linear algebra calculator .
+It started as a way to make row reduction and other matrix operations less tedious to work through (including rendering steps in LaTeX for assignments).
 It was perfect for handling the messy algebra and generating a formula I could simply plug in to Math3D.

 I like this problem because it sits at the edge of several things I care about: creating tools to solve problems, connecting topics from courses to applications, and learning by applying.
 This is a small record of a habit I still value.
 The set of things I know how to build, and the problems I know how to approach, has only grown since then.